 Complicated families and letting go: a review of Sarah Haywood’s “The Cactus”

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
-The Cactus is the debut novel from Sarah Haywood which is about letting go of who people want you to be and who you have made yourself become because of your past … Continue reading
+The Cactus is the debut novel from Sarah Haywood which is about letting go of who people want you to be and who you have made yourself become because of your past experiences.
+It is about family conflict, death, grief, secrets, and forgiveness.
+It is not your typical contemporary fiction novel for all the right … Continue reading

 “Queenie”: a review of Candice Carty-Williams’ novel about female mental health